 “Pleased to meet you, sir.”
 Blackhawk bowed.

-“Virgil, this is Stev’n Blackhawk.
-He’s the youngest man to ever make lieutenant.”
+“Virgil, this is Steven Blackhawk.
+He’s the youngest to ever make lieutenant.”

-“Blackhawk,” Rosewud instructed, “Commandant Greysun trains most of the king’s soldiers here.
+“Blackhawk,” Rosewud instructed, “Commandant Greysun trains most of the king’s soldiers.
 He’s a genius with the boys.
 They’re real fighters when he’s done with them.”
-Then, turning back to Greysun, “I was telling Lieutenant Blackhawk this’d be a great posting.
-He could learn a lot from you, Commandant.”
+Then, turning back to Greysun, “I was telling Lieutenant Blackhawk, this posting could advance his career.
+He’d learn a lot from you, Commandant.”

-The commandant swaggered down from the porch, several jeweled awards adorning his pristine uniform.
-Blackhawk hadn’t seen their like before.
+“You flatter me, Rosewud.”
+Greysun smirked.
+“Let’s see what you’ve brought.”
+He swaggered from the porch, several jeweled awards adorning his pristine uniform.

-“My Lord called the loans on four properties yesterday.
-The families couldn’t pay with coin, so they paid with their children.
+“My lord called the loans on four properties yesterday.
+The families couldn’t pay, so we appropriated their children.
 I’ll have more next moon.
-Do you want them?”
+Want them?”

-He stifled a laugh.
+He snorted.
 “Come, girl.”
-Then put one of them under each arm and dropped them in their spot in the line.
+Then carried them, one under each arm and dropped them in their spot in the line.
 He repeated the process until all were in place, boys on one end, girls on the other.
-All were whimpering… but one.
+All were whimpering but one.

-Greysun strode down the line poking and prodding.
+Greysun strode down the line, poking and prodding.
 “Quiet!”
-Greysun roared.

 Parading back and forth before the girls while he talked, Greysun looked into each one’s eyes.
 He stopped in front of Little Soldier, who wrinkled her nose.
 “This little one will need time to mature, but they’ll find a use for her until then.”